So now that the 4 day Easter Weekend is a distant memory, isn’t it about time we started thinking about our summer getaways and winter sun breaks?!

 With new flight routes and airlines continuously added to the World’s airports, jetting off around the world has never been easier.

-In their 2016 Travel Trends report, The ABTA have highlighted 12 top destinations to visit this year, so we thought we’d bring you a mini spotlight series to showcase why these places deserve a stamp in your passport!
+In their 2016 Travel Trends report, The ABTA have highlighted 12 top destinations to visit this year, so we thought we’d bring you a quick rundown of the 12 places to showcase why they deserve a stamp in your passport!

 Average flight time from Heathrow: 7 ½ hours Direct